Selecting Audio

 When the final label is reached in either direction Audacity cycles around the label track.

-If you have multiple label tracks then these shortcut commands work on the currently focused label track (the one with the yellow border).
+If you have multiple label tracks then these shortcut commands work on the currently focused label track (the one with the colored border (the actual color depends on the Theme you choose)).
 If there is more than one label track and none have focus, then the first label track downwards from the focused audio track is used.

 Spectral Selection